We’ve started freezing avocados by vacuum sealing (packing) them when they’re just ripe so we can enjoy avocados anytime!

 It’s really simple to do:

 1) When the avocados are just ripe, halve them and remove the pit and skin

 2) Place the individual halves on a baking sheet and freeze overnight or until solid

 3) Remove from the freezer and vacuum pack the avocado halves in convenient serving sizes (we usually package one avocado per bag).
 You can even add a little salsa and lime juice to the avocado pit cavity before vacuum packing, and your guacamole is nearly made!
-We use a Foodsaver brand vacuum sealer similar to this: Foodsaver Vacuum Sealing System
+We use a Foodsaver brand vacuum sealer – see below for some options similar to the one we use.

 4) Put the vacuum-packed avocados back in the freezer until needed – then thaw and use in the desired recipe.
 If you’re using them in a recipe like guacamole, you can just squish the avocado in the vacuum package, squeeze it out, and you don’t even need to dirty a knife cutting up the avocado.
 In the photo below, I did cut them up though – it depends on the consistency you’re looking for.